mpt1/netrunner_arena/README.md

  * cpr http://whoshuu.github.io/cpr/

 Data dependencies:
- * Corp / Runner image
+ * Corp / Runner image (Placeholders provided.
+We are looking for CC0 art to replace them!)

 This project uses the Noto fonts under the SIL Open Font License.